Chapter 89: The Trap

 Only uncertainty.

-Only her... and the flame still sleeping.
+and the flame still asleep.